Get Involved With

 Engineering Student Societies Council of Ontario (ESSCO) is comprised of 16 member schools from across Ontario.
 McMaster is a member school which allows us to participate in conversations and direct ESSCO throughout the year on issues that are important to our students.

 The conversations and events hosted by ESSCO focus on advocacy and services.
 ESSCO works diligently to advocate to many bodies such as engineering faculty deans, the government, and the PEO (Professional Engineers of Ontario) on topics such as mental health, fee changes, EDI (equity, diversity and inclusion) and accreditation qualification requirements.

 The services include awesome things such as conferences and competitions!
 Conferences are an excellent way to gain new skills, share ideas between schools and make connections with organizations that support engineers such as the PEO (professional engineers of Ontario) and OSPE (Ontario society of professional engineers).
 Competitions are a fun way to showcase many different skills alongside the best in the province!

-The conferences and competitions ESSCO hosts are: FYIC (First Year Integrated Conference) , AGM (annual general meeting), PM (presidents meeting), PEOSC (professional Engineers Ontario- Student Conference) , OEC (Ontario Engineering Competition) and ESSCO sports tournaments (for example hockey and Esports).
+The conferences and competitions ESSCO hosts are: FYIC (First Year Integration Conference) , CALE (Conference on Advocacy and Leadership in Engineering), PM (presidents meeting), PEOSC (professional Engineers Ontario- Student Conference) , OEC (Ontario Engineering Competition) and ESSCO sports tournaments (for example hockey and Esports).